gbgplc/loqate-verify-helmcharts/README.md

 ### Certified Datasets (CASS, SERP, AMAS)

-To use any of the certified datasets extra libraries are required.
+To use any of the certified datasets, extra libraries are required.
 Given an appropriate license key, these will be downloaded and installed alongside the data, in sub-folder `lib64`.
 For spatial-api deployments to know where these libraries are, you will need to set the `app.libraryPath` value accordingly.
 The default value is `/lib64`, which needs to remain in the path list.

 Example, to create a US deployment that can use the CASS certified engine, given that data is stored at `/data/`: